Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: SOCC approach

 where $\beta$ is the angular position in the absence of a lens. $\theta$ and $\alpha$ denote the image position angle and the deflection angle of light, respectively~(See Figures 1-3).
-This equation is unified by $\mathcal{K}$ which denotes $+1$, $0$ and $-1$ for spherical, flat, hyperbolic geometry, respectively.
+Here, $D$ denotes a physical distance in a spherical (or hyperbolic) background, and non-dimensional distance $\mathcal D$ is rescaled in terms of a curvature radius of the background space, given by $\mathcal{D} = D \sqrt{\bar{K}^{\mathrm{opt}}}$ (or $\mathcal{D} = D \sqrt{-\bar{K}^{\mathrm{opt}}}$).
+Eq. (\ref{lenseq-all-D}) is unified in terms of $\mathcal{K}$ which denotes $+1$, $0$ and $-1$ for spherical, flat, hyperbolic geometry, respectively.